-3. What changes can the teacher make to help Student B succeed, and increase motivation?
-The teacher can help the student break the cycle of failure with.
+What changes can the teacher make to help Student B succeed, and increase motivation?
+The teacher can help the student break the cycle of failure by:

-Small steps: Break a big task into smaller steps so that most students can achieve something.
+• Small steps: Break a big task into smaller steps so that most students can achieve something.
 This is an example of differentiation.

-Early feedback: Walk around the class to see how students are doing.
+• Early feedback: Walk round the class to see how students are doing.
 Comment on the first step of slower students early on, and in class.

-Extra help: Make a group of the weaker students and give extra help.

-Praise: Praise what is good.
-Be specific - effort, tidiness, good ideas, accuracy, speed, etc.

-Advise: Give specific advice about the next step so the student has something to aim for.
+- Extra help: Make a group of the weaker students and give extra help. - Praise: Praise what is good.
+Be specific effort; tidiness; good ideas; accuracy; speed, etc. - Advise: Give specific advice about next step so the student has something to aim for.

-Result: The teacher thinks, This student needs small steps and more help.
-The student thinks, I can do this and keeps trying.
+Result: The teacher thinks 'this student needs small steps and more help.'
+The student thinks 'I can do this' and keeps trying.

-Look at the case study on the previous page, and think of ways the teacher could help Student B succeed.
+3. Look at the case study on the previous page, and think of ways the teacher could help Student B succeed.

-- a.
-Discuss in groups.
-Make a poster, chart, cartoon or drawing to show the changes. - b.
-Show your poster/chart/cartoon/drawing to the class and explain the changes. - c Make a good practice checklist, using one or two words for each point to remind you, and remember to use it when planning and teaching.
+i.
+Discuss in groups, and make a poster, chart, cartoon or drawing to show the changes.ii.
+Show your poster / chart / cartoon / drawing to the class and explain the changes.

+iii Make a good practice checklist, using one or two words for each point to remind you, and remember to use it when planning and teaching.